LArSoft/larsoft.github.io/wiki/Debugging_with_gdb.md

 \
 So, the position is still the same.

-### Have the debugger point to the right source directory(#Have-the-debugger-point-to-the-right-source-directory)
+### Have the debugger point to the right source directory

 The debugger has some idea of where to find the source code.
 That idea is in fact stored in the library, and describes the absolute path of the source code in the machine it was compiled in.
 If you are using precompiled packages, that path is just bogus.\
 The GNU debugger will tell you that it can’t find such and such source file, and you can find from that path which UPS package the file is in.\